davidbradway/resume-bibtex/resume_with_citations.md

     -   PhD project using ultrasound to noninvasively measure the heart's mechanical properties
     -   Organized and conducted clinical studies at Duke University Medical Center
     -   Presented results in conferences and proceedings and via peer-reviewed journal articles
+    -   Graduate-level coursework and labs in medical imaging modalities such as CT, MR, OCT and nuclear imaging

 *   **Siemens Healthcare** (Issaquah, WA, USA)